joshndala/coverletter-ai/README.md

 - **Skills Tracking**: Maintain a comprehensive list of your professional skills
 - **Education & Certifications**: Document your educational background and professional certifications
 - **Cover Letter Library**: Store and manage multiple cover letters for different job applications
-- **User Authentication**: Secure login and account management
-- **Responsive Design**: Works seamlessly on desktop and mobile devices

-### Coming Soon

-- **Company Information Search**: A web tool that will search and provide detailed information about companies, including:
+- **Company Information Search**: A web tool that searches and provides detailed information about companies, including:
   - Company overview and mission
   - Culture and values
   - Recent news and developments
   - Key products and services
   - Leadership team
-  - This information will be incorporated into your cover letters to demonstrate genuine interest and knowledge about the company
+  - This information is automatically incorporated into your cover letters to demonstrate genuine interest and knowledge about the company
+- **User Authentication**: Secure login and account management
+- **Responsive Design**: Works seamlessly on desktop and mobile devices

+### Coming Soon

+- **Enhanced AI Features**: More advanced AI capabilities for cover letter generation
+- **Template Library**: Pre-designed cover letter templates for different industries
+- **Analytics Dashboard**: Track application success rates and get insights on your cover letters

 ## Technology Stack